-The City helps to preserve specially protected flora species, listed as Threatened or Priority by the Department of Parks and Wildlife.
-Some of these species are described below:
+The City of Canning helps to conserve specially-protected flora species listed as threatened or a priority by the Department of Parks and Wildlife.

 Grand Spider Orchid (Caladenia huegelii)

-The City's Natural Areas Team monitors several populations of the Threatened orchid Caladenia huegelii.
-Efforts by the Natural Areas Team have seen some of these populations increase in size over the past few years.
-Continual weed control and revegetation as well as fencing off the remaining populations will help to protect this unique orchid for the future.
+The City of Canning's Natural Areas Team monitors several populations of the threatened Grand Spider Orchid.
+Efforts by the team have seen some of the orchid populations increase in size over the past few years.
+Continual weed control and revegetation as well as fencing off the remaining populations will continue to protect this unique orchid for the future.

-Macarthuria keigheryi is a small erect or spreading shrub to 40 cm tall, only known from 6 populations in Western Australia.
-The species grows in some of the City's natural areas, although it is difficult to find as it dies back to its rootstock during summer.
-Protecting Macarthuria keigheryi from grazing animals, such as rabbits, and controlling weeds will assist the recovery of this species.
+Macarthuria keigheryi is a small erect or spreading shrub growing to approximately 40 centimetres tall.
+There's only six populations of the shrub in Western Australia.
+The species grow in some of the City of Canning's natural areas, although it is difficult to find as it dies back to its rootstock during summer.
+Protecting Macarthuria keigheryi from grazing animals, such as rabbits and controlling weeds will assist the recovery of this species.

-Department of Sustainability, Environment, Water, Population and Communities (2013).Macarthuria keigheryi in Species Profile and Threats Database, Department of Sustainability, Environment, Water, Population and Communities, Canberra.
-Available from:http://www.environment.gov.au/sprat.
+- Department of Sustainability, Environment, Water, Population and Communities (2013).Macarthuria keigheryi in Species Profile and Threats Database, Department of Sustainability, Environment, Water, Population and Communities, Canberra.
+Available from: www.environment.gov.au/sprat

 - Western Australian Herbarium (1998–).
 FloraBase—the Western Australian Flora.
 Department of Parks and Wildlife.